clementverkest/PIEZO1_MinfluxAnalysis/README.md

 # PIEZO1 MINFLUX analysis
-Matlab scripts and datasets for "Cluster nanoarchitecture and structural diversity of PIEZO1 in intact cells"
+Updated Matlab scripts and datasets for "Cluster nanoarchitecture and structural diversity of PIEZO1 at rest and during activation in intact cells"

 by Stefan Lechner, Clement Verkest, Lucas Roettger and Nadja Zeitzschel
-Contact: s.lechner@uke.de
+Contact: s.lechner@uke.de / c.verkest@uke.de

-This set of Matlab scripts are used to visualize and explore PIEZO1 DNA-PAINT Minflux data in Verkest et al., 2024 (https://www.biorxiv.org/content/10.1101/2024.11.26.625366v1.full)
+This set of Matlab scripts are used to visualize and explore PIEZO1 DNA-PAINT Minflux data presented in Verkest et al., 2025 (10.1101/2024.11.26.625366)
 The scripts and data are provided for academic and visualization purposes only.
 Commercial usage of the provided Minflux data (reproduction outside of the publication, etc. ) is forbidden.
 Please contact the authors for further inquiries.